zigurous/unity-minesweeper-tutorial/README.md

 # Minesweeper (2D)

-> Minesweeper is a single-player puzzle video game.
+> Minesweeper is a single-player puzzle game that originated in the 1960s.
 The objective of the game is to clear a rectangular board containing hidden "mines" or bombs without detonating any of them, with help from clues about the number of neighbouring mines in each field.
-The game originates from the 1960s, and it has been written for many computing platforms in use today.

 - **Difficulty**: Intermediate
 - **Topics**: Algorithms, Data Structures